 Terrine can be served at room temperature and enjoyed with some slices of bread.
 Terrine is not to be confused with pate because the texture of terrine is much chunkier with meat.

-30. Timbale
+33. Timbale

 Timbale is a favored French dish with a thick crust made out of pastry sheets or bread.
 The stuffing inside contains various vegetables, ground meat, and tomato sauce.
 Then people will bake it in the oven before serving it.

-31. Tourtiere
+34. Tourtiere

 Invented in Quebec, Tourtiere is a French Canadian version of a pie with meat filling.
 The stuffing consists of minced pork or beef and potato.

-32. Torpedo
+35. Torpedo

 The torpedo sandwich is a long bread stuffed with varieties of ham, meat, and provolone.
-Records of the torpedo date back to the late 19th to mid 20th centuries, and Italian workers were the first to invent it.
+Records of the torpedo date back to the late 19th to mid-20th centuries, and Italian workers were the first to invent it.
 In most areas today, people prefer to call it a Sub-sandwich.

 There are now many variations of the sandwich with different types of fillings around the world, but it still retains its signature long bread.

-33. Tortilla
+42. Tortilla

 Another staple food of Mexico, the tortilla, is made out of cornmeal or wheat flour.
 After kneading, the dough will be flattened out into circular shapes.

 Before serving, tortillas are often pan-fried or grilled and mostly appear in dishes like burritos and tacos.
 Most Mexican dishes can incorporate tortillas to go with the sauce or as a base for other dishes that have fillings.
+They also transform into crispy tortilla chips or add heartiness to tortilla soup.

-34. Tequila
+48. Tequila

 This has to be the most well-known liquor in the world.
 Tequila is made from the distillation of blue agave plants to extract its sugar content.
 Tequila is often used in many cocktails and often has a fruity, sweet, and earthy flavor to it.